Abstract Queen CAL: Interlocking Part 8

 ACB = put AC yarn to the side facing away from you

-I have repeated the final row from last week here – pay attention to what row you’re on!
+I have repeated the final row from last week here, pay attention to the row numbers.

 WS – ACB